How segmented is my network?: Example Sample Size Calculations

 For a 95\% confidence level, the corresponding normal quantile is $z_{0.025} \approx 1.96$.
 Applying the conservative bound that maximizes variance at $p=0.5$, the required sample size satisfies

 Substituting the desired values yields

 Rounding up to the nearest integer, this gives a minimum of $M = 97$ sampled node pairs.
-Notably, this result is independent of the total number of nodes in the network, provided that node pairs are sampled uniformly at random.

-Table~\ref{tab:sample-size-01} summarizes the corresponding conservative estimates of $M$ for networks with 10{,}000 and 100{,}000 nodes under the same confidence requirements.
+Table~\ref{tab:sample-size-01} summarizes the corresponding conservative estimates of $M$ for networks with 1{,}000, 10{,}000 and 100{,}000 nodes under the same confidence requirements.
 Tables~\ref{tab:sample-size-01-multi} and \ref{tab:sample-size-005-multi} show the estimates for $M$ for networks with 1{,}000, 10{,}000, and 100{,}000 nodes, when the confidence coefficient and the half-width are varied.

-That a 95\% CI with a half-width of $\pm 0.1$ can be achieved with just $97$ node pairs is an elegant result---it makes the use of edge density as a measure of segmentedness feasible for networks of arbitrary size.
-Segmentedness measurements can be repeated frequently (for example, every quarter), even if they have to be run manually or over low-bandwidth links. \fnmark{special}

-\fntext {special} { See Appendix~\ref{app:bayesian} for handling of the special case when the empirical number of connections is zero. }
+That a 95\% CI with a half-width of $\pm 0.1$ can be achieved with just $97$ node pairs is an elegant result: it makes the use of edge density as a measure of segmentedness feasible for networks of arbitrary size.
+Segmentedness measurements can be repeated frequently (for example, every quarter), even if they have to be run manually or over low-bandwidth links.
+See Section~\ref{sec:bayesian} for handling of the special case when the empirical number of connections is zero.